entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/04_Detailed_Speculative_Proposal/03-Feedback on Other Proposals.md

 ---

 ## **Step 3: Add the Issue to the _Other Student’s_ Project Board**
+(note: this will already be selected if you use the alternate process, but check to make sure anyway.
 1. On the right-hand side, find the **“Projects”** section.
 2. Click **“Add to a project”** and select the proposal author’s project board.
 3. This ensures your feedback is directly linked to their project for tracking.